-The 5 critical criteria have to be in full compliance (judged as A) or in part compliance (judged as B).
+In the standard there are five pre-defined critical criteria.
+The five critical criteria have to be in full compliance (judged as A) or in part compliance (judged as B).

-When an auditor finds a critical criterion which is not in compliance (judged as C), the audit is terminated, the auditee has to take effective corrective actions and a new audit has to be performed.
+When an auditor finds a critical criteria, which is not in compliance (judged as C), the audit is terminated, the auditee has to take effective corrective actions and a new audit has to be performed.